Taking advantage of multiple scattering for Optical Reflection Tomography: Multiple-scattering and filtering effect

 where \( U_{ij} \) is defined as:

-We note that, in addition to internal double scattering terms $U_{11}$ and $U_{22}$, there are cross-interaction terms $U_{12}$ and $U_{21}$ which correspond to scattering paths involving a scattering event with respect to $V_1$ and a scattering event with respect to $V_2$.
+We note that light scattering can here be expressed as the sum of three types of contributions: (a) single-scattering (or first-order Born) terms ($U_1$ and $U_2$), which encode the high spatial frequencies of the objects, (c) double-scattering terms ($U_{11}$ and $U_{22}$), corresponding to multiple scattering events occurring within each object and (b) cross-interaction terms ($U_{12}$ and $U_{21}$), which describe scattering paths involving a scattering event with respect to $V_1$ and a scattering event with respect to $V_2$.
+All these contributions are illustrated in Fig.~\ref{fig:fig8}.

-In the following, we will demonstrate that these terms encode the low $z$-frequencies of $V_1$.
+In the following, we will demonstrate that cross-interaction terms encode the low $z$-frequencies of $V_1$.
 As the $V_2$-reflector is in the background relative to the $V_1$-medium, the $V_2$-reflector will act as a secondary source of waves propagating along the negative $z$-direction, which are “transmitted” waves from the observer's point of view.
 In the following, we will refer to this as indirect transmission, and our goal is to exploit this effect to reconstruct $V_1$.

 The calculation of these cross terms is detailed in Appendix \ref{appendix:B}.
 Assuming that the supports of $V_1$ and $V_2$ are far enough from each other to neglect evanescent waves, we obtain: {